Handling Data Heterogeneity in Federated Learning via Knowledge Distillation and Fusion: FedKF Analysis

 \subsection{Why High Average Model Performance}

-There are two techniques contributed to the high AMP of \name.
+There are two techniques contributing to the high AMP of FedKF.

-\textbf{T1 Helps to Improve AMP.} On the server side, in the final used model generation (in the last step of training), most previous solutions use the active clients aggregated (ACA) model.
-Since ACA only aggregates a small portion of clients, it could lead to a large AMP degradation.
-In contrast, when T1 is used to generate the final model to be used in the last step of training, it aggregates a model that contains more precise global knowledge learned during FL.
-Thus, T1 can significantly increase AMP of \name.
+\textbf{T1 Helps to Improve AMP.} On the server side, most previous solutions use the active clients aggregated (ACA) model as the global model that is used for inference.
+In contrast, our solution FedKF (OCA) uses the overall clients aggregated (OCA) model as the global model.
+Since the ACA model only aggregates a small portion of clients, it may lead to a large AMP degradation when clients' local datasets are non-IID.
+In contrast, when T1 is used to generate the global model on the server side, it aggregates a model that contains more precise global knowledge learned during FL training.
+Thus, T1 can significantly increase the AMP of FedKF.

 \textbf{T2 Helps to improve AMP.} In FedAvg, the AMP degradation is caused by the client model drift issue when training on heterogeneous data.
-To improve AMP, \name uses T2 to address the client model drift issue.
-On the client side, when performing local training, each client learns the global knowledge at the same time.
-T2 can regularize the local model training by jointly considering both global and local knowledge.
-It can avoid model overfitting towards local datasets.
-Thus, the client model drift issue is alleviated and AMP of \name is boosted by using T2.
+To improve AMP, FedKF uses T2 to address the client model drift issue.
+On the client side, when performing the local training, each client learns the global knowledge simultaneously.
+T2 can regularize the local training by jointly considering both the global and local knowledge.
+It can avoid the local model overfitting towards the local dataset.
+Thus, the client model drift issue is alleviated, and the AMP of FedKF is boosted.